 Alan Carrillo is an advocate.
 His clients rely on his diligence, responsiveness, creative strategies, and knowledge of federal, local, and judge-specific rules to win–through positive settlement or trial.
-Mr. Carrillo’s Dallas-based practice is focused on litigation and corporate bankruptcy.
+Mr. Carrillo’s Dallas-based practice is focused on commercial and bankruptcy litigation.

 Leveraging several years of experience at two international law firms and a year as an inaugural law clerk to U.S. District Judge Brantley Starr–all in Dallas–Mr. Carrillo zealously litigates his clients’ causes.
-In addition to advising and advocating for general commercial clients, Mr. Carrillo also serves as counsel, including as local or conflicts counsel, to bankruptcy fiduciaries and parties in interest or as local counsel to fiduciaries’ retained professionals.
+Mr. Carrillo advises and advocates for commercial clients in state and federal courts, including bankruptcy adversary proceedings, throughout Texas.

 Practice Focus & Experience